blueorbitz/conf-blockscan/README.md

   - have to use `@forge/api` `fetch` only.
   - possible create a bridge to map eg, axios or request?
 - Caching fetch (CDN) to improve static loading performance.
+- Storage no bulk delete.
+  - trying to access 'deleteAppStoreEntity' too often.
+  - proper guideline and useage of storage

 ## Reference